wamp-proto/wamp-xbr/docs/dev/connecting.rst

 .. tip::

-    Instead of relying on autodetecting the Web3 provider, one can also configure a provider explicitly, which allows to fine tune eg request timeouts:
+    Instead of relying on autodetecting the Web3 provider, one can also configure a provider explicitly, which allows to fine tune e.g. request timeouts:

     .. code-block:: python